-We are aware that boundaries and freedom within those boundaries is particularly important in middle school years when kids need to grow their independence (but with the support of adults).
+We are aware that boundaries and freedom within those boundaries are particularly important in the middle school years when kids need to grow their independence (but with the support of adults).
 Some of the ways we achieve this:

 - We are a small school